 - Summertime (1955)

 - The Rainmaker (1956)

-- Guess Who’s Coming to Dinner (1967) winner of 2 academy awards including Katherine Hepburn as best actress.
+- Guess Who’s Coming to Dinner (1967) winner of two academy awards including Katherine Hepburn as best actress.
 Starred alongside Sidney Poitier and Spencer Tracy.
-It tells of a groundbreaking interracial marriage which was set against the backdrop of the civil rights movements of the 1960s
+It tells of a groundbreaking interracial marriage which set against the backdrop of the civil rights movements of the 1960s

 Oscars for Best Actress

-Fiercely independent, Katherine Hepburn played an important role in providing a role model for women beyond the dutiful Hollywood blonde bombshell.
-Revealingly she speaks of her own self image
+Fiercely independent, Katherine Hepburn was pioneering in providing a role model for women beyond the dutiful Hollywood blonde bombshell.
+Revealingly she speaks of her own self-image